Sugar is one of the world’s purest natural ingredients and is used globally and in almost every food category.

-Sugar cane is grown in warm to tropical areas of the world, with Brazil, India, Thailand, China and Australia as the leading producers.
-Each sugar cane farm has multiple fields – all at different stages of sugar cane production to ensure that there is always cane available to supply the mill.
-From planting the cane through to harvest, the process can take up to 18 months, making sugar cane quite a slow crop to produce.
+Sugar cane is grown in warm to tropical areas of the world, with Brazil, India, Thailand, China and Australia as the leading global producers of sugar cane.
+Each sugar cane farm has multiple fields – all at different stages of production to ensure that there is always cane available to supply the mill.
+From planting the cane through to harvest, the process can take up to 18 months; making sugar cane quite a slow crop to produce.
 For this reason, preparation of the cane ahead of it being planted is vital.

 The leaves are removed from the cane and then cut into 20cm ‘tranches’.
 The field row is then prepared with incisions made in the field at approximately 15-20cm in width.
 The cane is then placed inside the hole horizontally and left to grow.
 The success of producing sugar begins with healthy soil.
 This is done with the addition of nutrients and lots of water.

 Sugar Cane takes approximately 12-18 months to mature fully.
-During this time, it is important that the cane is treated with pesticides and fertiliser to enable a healthy and high yielding sugar cane.
+During this time, it is important that the cane is treated with pesticides and fertiliser to enable a healthy and high yielding cane plant.